PowerDNS/pdns/CODING_GUIDELINES.md

 Note that defining a destructor will prevent the automatic creation of move operators for that class, since they are generated only if these conditions are met:

-* no copy operators are declared ;
+* No copy operators are declared ;
-* no move operators are declared ;
+* No move operators are declared ;
-* no destructor is declared.
+* No destructor is declared.

 If the parent class holds data that is costly to copy, it might make sense to declare the move operators explicitly: